TelepathicGrunt/item-miner/README.txt

 Hook up the code to make block unbreakable and no mining overlay but spawns blocks instead based on player progress.
   If player is not the specified leader, spawn level 1 items always.
 (Finished)

 Create gui element that shows the player's progress on screen.

-Test to see that it all works.
+(Finished)

 Create packet system so that server can send the leader's progress to everyone.
+(Finished)

 Hook up gui progress bar to the packet on client side.
+(Finished)

 Test and see if it all works.